We recently served a Notice to Admit upon a defense attorney and did not receive a response within the 20 days allowed.

 After efiling a Summons and Complaint, the defense attorney efiled an Answer which denied ownership of the defendant’s car.
 We served a Notice to Admit that the defendant owns the car.

-After the 20 days past, we called the defense attorney and she said she never received our Notice to Admit and that it wasn’t in the court’s e-file.
-What she didn’t know is that the Notice to Admit and other discovery documents must be served the old-fashioned way by mail, unless both parties sign a stipulation to e-file discovery documents.
+After the 20 days passed, we called the defense attorney and she said she never received our Notice to Admit and that it wasn’t in the court’s e-file.
+What she didn’t know is that according to the NYS Supreme Court EFile Office (646) 386-3033, the Notice to Admit and other discovery documents must be served the old-fashioned way by mail, unless it is requested by the judge or both parties sign a stipulation to e-file discovery documents.

-It is understandably confusing to lawyers who use the e-file system.
+It is understandably confusing to lawyers who use the e-file system and most lawyers are now e-filing discovery documents.
 When clicking on filing non-motion documents, a lawyer will see many discovery documents listed such as a Demand for a Bill of Particulars and a Bill of Particulars.
-Also listed Is the Notice to Admit which can be seen in the image below.
+Also listed is the Notice to Admit which can be seen in the image below.